bayronportilla/bayronportilla.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: bportilla@astro.rug.nl

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a PhD candidate working under the supervision of Prof. Dr. Inga Kamp at the Kapteyn Astronomical Institute in The Netherlands.
+My research focuses on the physical characterisation of protoplanetary and circumplanetary disks using radiative transfer models of their continuum and line emission.My goal is to test different aspects of the theoretical models of planet formation bridging the gap between theory and observations using static (time-independent) models of radiation transfer.

+In the theoretical side, I am particularly interested in expanding our understanding of the thermal environment of circumplanetary disk where they are embedded in the natal protoplanetary disk.
+I study the implications of external source of heating, the implications for the formation of exomoons, and for the CPD detectability.

+I am also interested in the evolved phases of planetary systems, particularly in the dynamical interactions among planets and stars.
+During my master I studied the secular evolution of hierarchical three body systems and during my bachelors I studied the tidal evolution of thightly packed exoplanets subject to N-body perturbations.

+For a description of my research projects, click [here](/projects/)